-1-Sentence-Summary: The Millionaire Fastlane points out the major flaws with the old get a degree, get a job, work hard, retire rich model, defines wealth in a new way and shows you the path to retiring young.
+1-Sentence-Summary: The Millionaire Fastlane points out what’s wrong with the old get a degree, get a job, work hard, retire rich model, defines wealth in a new way, and shows you the path to retiring young.

 Read in: 3 minutes